The-ring-io/flutter_phoenix/README.md

 # Flutter Phoenix

-Easily restart your application from scratch.
+Easily restart your application from scratch, losing any previous state.

 ## Usage